pcubillos/pyratbay/docs/cookbooks/line_list_exomol.rst

 There are 3 types of files to fetch, the ``.trans`` files, the ``.states`` files, and the ``.pf`` files.
-For this demo, we will get those fot the HCN line lists.
+For this demo, we will get those for the HCN line lists.
 We can do this with the following prompt
 commands:

 .. code:: shell